 Although AT&T’s campaign is targeted to teen drivers, the advice is good and applicable to all drivers.
 I encourage everyone to put down their phones while they are driving—all it takes is the momentary distraction of one text and for an accident to occur.

-If you were injured in a car crash in Georgia caused by a distracted driver, please call the Law Offices of Shane Smith at 770-HURT-999 to find out more about your rights in a complimentary consultation with an experienced Atlanta injury lawyer.
+If you were injured in a car crash in Georgia caused by a distracted driver, please call Shane Smith Law at 770-HURT-999 to find out more about your rights in a complimentary consultation with an experienced Atlanta injury lawyer.